 No matter what type of exercise you are doing, it’s important to stay hydrated.
 Drink at least ten to 16 ounces of water an hour before you exercise and keep sipping during your workout.
 Replenish with another ten to 16 ounces after your finish.
 If you’re working out in hot and humid conditions, or sweated excessively, choose a salty snack or sports drink to help replace electrolytes.

 Did anything in this post surprise you?
-Share your questions and best practices in the comments section below, be sure to unlock a coupon to use on your next Luvo purchase and sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.
+Share your questions and best practices in the comments section below and be sure to sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.